tango-controls-hdbpp/HdbppMetrics/README.md

 WIP

 Hdbpp metrics work.
-Currently depends on  the unmerged cmake branches in the hdbpp-es/libhdbpp projects.
+Currently depends on  the unmerged CMake branches in the hdbpp-es/libhdbpp projects.

 ## Metrics Library